SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-02-vaccine-waste.md

 ## Is that just chance, or is it really better?

 Ok, fine.
 But is that just due to chance, or are we _really_ doing better?

-This is what statistics is _for_: given some evidence, what should we believe about it?
+This is what statistics is _for:_ given some evidence, what should we believe about it?

 It's the usual proabilistic model:
 - Let $p$ be the probability a given dose gets "wasted" (for whatever reason, legitimate